 The La Corne Batholite is included in the vast Preissac-La Corne Plutonic Suite, which outcrops in the southern Abitibi Subprovince, about 40 km NE of the town of Val-d’Or (Tremblay, 1950; Dawson, 1966).
-It forms a syn-kinematic to late-kinematic intrusive complex intruded in the Archean (U-Pb dating 2681-2643 Ma; Feng and Kerrich, 1991) into volcanic rocks of the Malartic and Kinojévis groups, and into sedimentary rocks of the Caste Formation.
-Specifically, the La Corne Batholith consists of two distinct magmatic suites: 1) an early metaluminous dioritic to granodioritic suite (units nAlac4, nAlac3, nAlac5 and nAlac1), which contains many metasedimentary and metavolcanic xenoliths; and 2) a late peraluminous monzogranitic suite (unit nAlac2), moderately to non-foliated, xenotlith-free, with associated pegmatitic aureole mineralized in Li, Be, Mo and Ta (Figures 1 and 2).
-These pegmatites are found in granitic parts as well as in surrounding lithologies.
+It forms a synkinematic to late-kinematic intrusive complex intruded in the Archean (U-Pb dating 2681-2643 Ma; Feng and Kerrich, 1991) into volcanic rocks of the Malartic and Kinojévis groups, and into sedimentary rocks of the Caste Formation.
+Specifically, the La Corne Batholith consists of two distinct magmatic suites: 1) an early metaluminous dioritic to granodioritic suite (units nAlac4, nAlac3, nAlac5 and nAlac1), which contains many metasedimentary and metavolcanic xenoliths; and 2) a late peraluminous monzogranitic suite (unit nAlac2), moderately to non-foliated, xenolith-free, with associated pegmatitic aureole mineralized in Li, Be, Mo and Ta.
+These pegmatites are found in granitic parts, as well as in surrounding lithologies.

 The La Corne Batholith is located in the eastern part of the Preissac-La Corne Plutonic Suite, it is elongated along a N-S axis.
-Tectonic foliation, marked by orientation of biotite and muscovite flakes, is evident on the margins of the La Corne Batholith; this foliation, however, becomes less pronounced in its centre.
-The whole batholith is surrounded by an aureole of lithium granitic pegmatites, mainly developed in the western and northern parts, and within which many mineralized showings and prospects have been recognized (see deposit records cited in Pilote ; Dawson, 1966; Boily et al., 1989; Boily, 1995).
-The Québec Lithium Mine is located on the northern contact of the La Corne Batholith and is part of this aureole.
+Tectonic foliation, marked by orientation of biotite and muscovite flakes, is evident on the margins of the batholith; however, this foliation becomes less pronounced in its centre.
+The whole batholith is surrounded by an aureole of lithium granitic pegmatites, mainly developed in the western and northern parts, and within which many mineralized zones and prospects have been recognized (see deposit records cited in Pilote ; Dawson, 1966; Boily et al., 1989; Boily, 1995; Ste-Croix and Doucet, 2001; Pilote, 2018; Pilote et al., 2019).
+The Québec Lithium Mine, located on the northern contact of the La Corne Batholith, is part of this aureole.
 Lithium pegmatites also contain varying amounts (trace-2%) of colombo-tantalite, molybdenite and beryl.
 Brett et al. (1976) were the first to suggest that early hornblendite masses (unit nAlac4) located only in the western part of the batholith (sheet 32D08) be incorporated.

 The work of Bourne and Danis (1987), carried out almost exclusively in the SW portion of the La Corne Batholith, proposed subdividing the early suite into two distinct plutonic facies.
-The first, called the inner zone (unit nAlac3), has compositions ranging from brecciated biotite-hornblende gabbro to monzonite; it contains less than 5% modal quartz.
+The first, called the inner zone (unit nAlac3), contains less than 5% modal quartz and has compositions ranging from brecciated biotite-hornblende gabbro to monzonite.
 The second facies, called the outer zone, contains more than 5% modal quartz and consists of biotite-hornblende quartz diorite (nAlac5) that progressively evolves towards biotite-hornblende granodiorite (nAlac1).
 The transition between each facies is relatively steep, but continuous.
 These two facies are reversely zoned, i.e. cores are mafic and margins are more felsic.
 A strip of metasomatized granodioritic rocks appears on contact with the outer suite and surrounding sedimentary rocks.
-This strip is characterized by myrmekitic plagioclase and albitic-margin plagioclase, as well as higher quartz and biotite contents than other plutonic rocks in the outer zone.
+This strip is characterized by myrmekitic plagioclase and plagioclase with albite margins, as well as higher quartz and biotite contents than other plutonic rocks in the outer zone.

 The early dioritic to granodioritic suite covers almost all of this batholith.
 In particular, it outcrops along a N-S-oriented strip located between the villages of Vassan and La Corne on contact with surrounding volcano-sedimentary rocks.
 A few outcrops also appear on the eastern and western shores of Malartic Lake (sheet 32D08).
 In general, dioritic to granodioric intrusive masses consist of small, shallow outcrops with poor exposure compared to monzogranitic phases.